 Morning timing has natural advantages.
 Your cortisol is elevated after waking, which helps with glucose disposal.
 You're most insulin-sensitive after fasting overnight.
 Those 3 to 5 grams of sugar or sugar alcohol barely register against stable blood sugar.
 Plus, if you've got B vitamins in there, they align nicely with your natural cortisol rhythm.

 Evening gets trickier.
 Insulin sensitivity drops as the day goes on.
 Even small amounts of sugar can mess with sleep quality for some people.
-That quick glucose hit can interfere with your natural melatonin production.
+That quick glucose hit can interfere with natural melatonin production.
 The exception?
 Magnesium-based sleep gummies still work better at night despite the glycemic load.

 When Nutrients Fight Each Other